dapp-org/k-uniswap-v2/src/uniswap.act.md

 - `noFee-kLastNonZero` no fee is minted, `kLast` is non-zero, `to` is not the pair contract's address
 - `noFee-kLastNonZero-same` no fee is minted, `kLast` is non-zero, `to` is the pair contract's address

+The variants around the value of `kLast` are there for performance reasons, so that the proofs complete in a reasonable amount of time, without causing out-of-memory errors.

+The variants around the value of `to` are only explored in the `noFee-kLastNonZero` case, again for performance and brevity reasons: it is enough to demonstrate how `to == ACCT_ID` affects the contract's balances once, and we chose the case that requires the least amount of time to complete.

 There are other possible variants which we're not exploring here:
 - `totalSupply == 0`
 - `feeTo == CALLER_ID`

-The `totalSupply == 0` variant would cover the case when `burn` is called when no liquidity has been minted yet.
+The `totalSupply == 0` variant would cover the case in which `burn` is called when no liquidity has been minted yet.
 In that case, there will be a division by zero, which will cause the caller to lose their gas.
 This scenario is relatively rare and relatively low-risk, so it hasn't been prioritized.

-The `feeTo == CALLER_ID` and `to == CALLER_ID` variants would require a separate
-spec to work around storage collisions.
-Because these variants do not meaningfully affect the security of the system, they haven't been prioritized.
+The `feeTo == CALLER_ID` variant has been considered low-priority, since it can be considered as a misconfiguration that requires involvement of the `feeToSetter`, and therefore quite unlikely to happen in practice.

 #### feeMinted variant